Dr. Frederick W. Baum

 Dr. Emily Dowd, BVetMed

-Dr. Dowd joined our veterinary team in December 2006.
+Dr. Dowd joined the team at Arlington Animal Hospital in 2006.
 She brings a wealth of expertise in small animal medicine and surgery.
-Dr. Dowd received her degree from the Royal Veterinary College in London, England, and completed small animal medical externships in England, Virginia, and Kenya, Africa.
-She is the coauthor of a number of research papers.
-She also conducted presentations in developmental biodynamics in dogs.
-She practiced small animal medicine in Blissfield, Michigan before becoming staff veterinarian at the VCA Animal Medical Center in Portsmouth, New Hampshire.
-She lives with her husband, Greg, who is an equine veterinarian, their sons, Sam and Charlie, and daughter, Isla.
-They share their home with their dogs, Hunter and Tucker, and two cats, Noodle and Smidget.
+Dr. Dowd received her degree from the Royal Veterinary College in London, England and completed small animal medical externships in England, Kenya and throughout the U.S. She is also the co-author of a number of research papers.
+She practiced small animal medicine in Blissfield, Michigan and Portsmouth, New Hampshire before moving to Vermont.

 Daniel graduated from Vermont Technical College in 2012.
 He is Arlington Animal Hospital's surgical technician as well as being certified in cold Laser treatments.
 He lives in Arlington, Vermont with his wife, Rosie.
 They share their home with 3 cats and 1 ferret (who get along pretty well!)
 In their spare time he and Rosie enjoy hiking, snowboarding, and cooking.